gleitz/howdoi/extension/README.md

 The howdoi extension enables users to ask howdoi within their own code editor.

-For usage within the code editor
+For usage within the code editor:

+#1 Write down your question in the code editor commented out  `\\ howdoi print python trace` or `\\ print python trace`
+#2 Highlight #1
+#3 Open the command palette using `cmd/ctrl + shift + P`
+#4 Run howdoi in command palette
+#5 Choose an option
+#6 The answer will be displaye in the code editor along with the question and link.

 ## Requirements